 Subsequent to the adoption of the DMC Development Plan in April 2015, and as a direct result of the DMC Plan's framework, numerous and more detailed planning exercises with numerous organizations have occurred.
-A summary of relationships between these planning initiatives is depicted in the diagram.
+A summary of relationships between these planning initiatives is depicted in the diagram on the following page.